 DON’T start sharing information on social media.
 While your friends and family may understand the true pain you are experiencing, others may misconstrue what they see in your posts.
 If you are active on social media, then the defendant’s insurer may be mining your profiles for information to refute your personal injury claim.

 From auto law to premises liability, David Carr & Associates understands the state-specific law that govern different types of personal injury cases.
 We are committed to providing excellent service at a fair rate.
-Our team of experienced attorneys is standing by to answer your questions and will fight to get you the compensation you deserve.
+Our team of experienced attorneys in New York City, Westchester and Buffalo is standing by to answer your questions and will fight to get you the compensation you deserve.